paponius/userstyles/README.md

 I use these _styles_ myself since 2017, so there is some warranty of continuity.
 I have tens of _styles_ and plan to share majority of them.

+### ADs
+A preview image of a Style does not show ADs.
+But they are still on the site.
+These are color styling Styles.
+We shouldn't mix-in multiple features into one Style.
+Yes, I do use another gimics to not just hide ADs, but useless content too, like from Outbrain.
+But as these are crutial for a site support, I will not help or force disabling ADs by mixing them with a Style.

 ### Features
 Dark _Styles_ I use for news media and similar sites have these common features:
 No bright colors.
 Easy on eyes.
 No white background, bars or blocks in and around main article.